joe307bad/hermes/README.md

 - [ ] Investigate using  elm-static-html-lib (which may make using phoenix impossible)

 ### Potential Functionality:
+* Goals (Habitca clone)
+  * This may be good to start out with because it is essentially a CRUD example
 * Finances (bill records, averages)
 * ToDos (task, dates, notifications, daily goals)
 * Pingdom stats (days of uptime, % uptime, longest streak of uptime)